 A low-fat diet is an eating plan that is low in total fat, unhealthy fat, and cholesterol.
 You may need to follow a low-fat diet if you have trouble digesting or absorbing fat.
 You may also need to follow this diet if you have high cholesterol.
 You can also lower your cholesterol by increasing the amount of fiber in your diet.
 Soluble fiber is a type of fiber that helps to decrease cholesterol levels.

-What are the different types of fat in food?
+What do I need to know about the different types of fat in food?

-- Unhealthy fats: A diet that is high in cholesterol, saturated fat, and trans fat may cause unhealthy cholesterol levels.
+- Limit unhealthy fats.
+A diet that is high in cholesterol, saturated fat, and trans fat may cause unhealthy cholesterol levels.
 Unhealthy cholesterol levels increase your risk of heart disease.

 - Cholesterol: Limit intake of cholesterol to less than 200 mg per day.
 Cholesterol is found in meat, eggs, and dairy.

 - Saturated fat: Limit saturated fat to less than 7% of your total daily calories.
 Ask your dietitian how many calories you need each day.
 Saturated fat is found in butter, cheese, ice cream, whole milk, and palm oil.
-Saturated fat is also found in meat, such as beef, pork, chicken skin, sausage, hot dogs, and bologna.
+Saturated fat is also found in meat, such as beef, pork, chicken skin, and processed meats.
+Processed meats include sausage, hot dogs, and bologna.

 - Trans fat: Avoid trans fat as much as possible.
-Foods that say trans fat free on the label may still have up to 0.5 grams of fat per serving.
 Trans fat is used in fried and baked foods.
+Foods that say trans fat free on the label may still have up to 0.5 grams of trans fat per serving.

 - Monounsaturated fats: These are found in avocados, nuts, and vegetable oils, such as olive, canola, and sunflower oil.